Capri205/OBChestShop/README.md

 cannot be accessed.
 The "/obs fix <shopname>" command should be used to correct the shop, or switch on the auto fix option.
 The plugin also performs the health check when loading the stop at startup and will attempt to correct any issues at that time.

+## TODO list
+The code has a lot of todo's already documented, so next steps are to address those.
+In so far as new features we haven't thought that far ahead.
+We wanted a simple shop that sells items to replace what we lost when BetterShops stopped being updated.
+This plugin is very much our server use-case and probably won't satisfy most other server and player requirements.

 Compiled for 1.16, but should work with older versions (up to a point).